backstage/backstage/docs/backend-system/core-services/01-index.md

 ## Scheduler

-When writing plugins, it's often that you want to have things running on a schedule, or something similar to cron jobs that are distributed through instances that your backend plugin might be running on.
-We supply a `TaskScheduler` that is scoped per plugin so that you can create these tasks and orchestrate the running of them.
+When writing plugins, you sometimes want to have things running on a schedule, or something similar to cron jobs that are distributed through instances that your backend plugin is running on.
+We supply a task scheduler for this purpose that is scoped per plugin so that you can create these tasks and orchestrate their execution.

 ### Using the service

-The following example shows how to get the `SchedulerService` in your `example` backend to schedule a scheduled task that runs once across your instances at a given interval.
+The following example shows how to get the scheduler service in your `example` backend to issue a scheduled task that runs across your instances at a given interval.

 ```ts
 import {